gitter-badger/kuzminki/README.md

 ```

 #### Create an instance of a model
-If you create a shortcut to read columns into a type as shown above you will not get an error at compile time if the columns don't match the type.
-If the the model is registered right after it is defined a possible error will be thrown at startup rather than unexpectedly at runtime.
+If you create a shortcut to read columns into a type as shown above, the compiler will not be able to check if the columns match the type.
+If they don not match, an error will be thrown when an instance of the class is created.
+Therefore, it is wise to create an instance where the model is defined to make sure an error is thrown at start-up and not unexpectedly at runtime.
 ```scala
 // Create an instance of the model for later use and make sure there is only one instance of the model.
 Model.register[User]